OpenFn/docs/adaptors/googlesheets.md

 immediate actions based on form submissions. - Enabling timely data synchronization between Google Forms/Sheets and external systems.

-To push data to Openfn in real-time we will have to configure a _trigger_ on a Google App Script as demonstrated in the example below.
+To push data to OpenFn in real-time we will have to configure a _trigger_ on a Google App Script as demonstrated in the example below.
 ![image](https://github.com/OpenFn/docs/assets/167166847/4680c12b-ad57-497e-9073-37e287624f42)